martinsbash/claude-skills/README.md

 A few things this library does not yet do, which I'd rather name than hide:

-No automated evals.
-I don't have a harness that measures whether each skill actually improves Claude's outputs against a held-out test set.
-The evidence for each skill is mostly the skill's own changelog (what previous versions didn't solve) and the fact that I use them every day.
-A proper eval pass is on the roadmap.
+1. No held-out eval harness. self-evolving-agent v1.2 does run regression tests mechanically at the commit gate, so corrections are tested before output ships.
+But that's internal to the skill, not an independent measure     of whether the skill improves outputs against a benchmark set.
+A proper external eval pass is on the roadmap.
-No user studies.
+2. No user studies.
 These have been tested mostly by me.
 If you find failure modes I haven't documented, I'd like to hear about them.
-Not all failure classes are covered.
-The skills address metacognition, context management, and prompt construction.
-They don't address multi-agent coordination, tool-use reliability, or alignment-style concerns.
+3. Not all failure classes are covered.
+The skills address metacognition, context management, prompt construction, and source verification.
+They don't address multi-agent coordination, tool-use reliability, or alignment-     style concerns.
 Each of those probably deserves its own skill; I haven't written them yet because I haven't hit the failures hard enough to know what the shape of the answer is.

 ## Author